railsuser2014/openobject-doc-book-en/5/5_15_Manufacturing/5_15_Manufacturing_production.rst

 .. tip:: Demonstration data

     To follow the workflow shown below exactly, you should keep the same quantities as in the example and start from a new database.
-Then you won't run into exceptions that would result from a lack of stock.
+Then you will not run into exceptions that would result from a lack of stock.

 This more advanced case of handling problems in procurement, will be sorted out later in the